hyungccho/backbone_material/w7d1/backbone-model-ii.md

     // the jsonResp from /api/todos returns nested comments  under each
     // todo model.
 Rather than keep a `comments` attribute on the model
     // containing array of json objects.
 It's better to create a Backbone
-    // Collection and store the nested objecs as Backbone Models. if (jsonResp.comments) {
+    // Collection and store the nested objects as Backbone Models. if (jsonResp.comments) {
       this.comments().set(jsonResp.comments);
       delete jsonResp.comments;